Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Background Related Work

 \subsection{Label Smoothing}

-Label smoothing \cite{szegedy2016rethinking} is a widely used ``trick" to alleviate model over-fitting and improve model generalization.
+Label smoothing \cite{szegedy2016rethinking} is a widely used ``trick" to alleviate model over-confidence and improve model generalization.
 Specifically, label smoothing replaces one-hot encoded label vector $\bm{y}$ with a mixture of $\bm{y}$ and the uniform distribution:

 where $C$ denotes the class number, and $\alpha$ is a hyper-parameter that determines the degree of smoothing.
 If $\alpha = 0$, we obtain the original one-hot encoded $\bm{y}$.
 If $\alpha = 1$, we get the uniform distribution.
-It has shown that label smoothing results in better model calibration and prevents overconfident predictions.
+It has shown that label smoothing results in better model calibration and prevents over-confident predictions.